owais-kamdar/Food-Classifier/README.md

 # Food Classification System

-A multi-approach food classification system using computer vision and machine learning techniques.
-This project implements three different approaches to classify food images into 121 different categories, with a focus on accuracy, efficiency, and practical deployment.
-The system is particularly useful in real-world scenarios such as:
+A multi-approach food classification system using computer vision.
+This project implements three different approaches to classify food images into 121 different categories, focusing on accuracy and practicality.
+The system is useful in real-world scenarios such as:
 - Identifying unfamiliar dishes at restaurants
 - Understanding foreign cuisine while traveling
 - Learning about new food items at markets or food festivals